All Products

 Computing resources are the resources that are consumed when you perform computing tasks, and are metered in CUs.
 You are charged for the CUs based on the subscription or pay-as-you-go billing method.

-The following table describes how the fees for each billing method are calculated for individual workspaces.
+The following table describes the supported billing methods.

 Billing method